kirenz/ai-agents-adk/README.md

 ## Running the Agents

-- Launch the ADK web console (includes all agent-examples):
+- Launch the ADK web console in your Terminal (includes all agent-examples):

 ```bash
 uv run adk web